David A. Gregory: Career

-He began his collegiate study at Baldwin-Wallace College (now Baldwin Wallace University), where appeared as Owen in Brian Friel's Translations, Oberon in A Midsummer Night's Dream, and as Creon in Seamus Heaney's Burial at Thebes, for which he won the theater department's award for Best Actor in a Play.

-David made his professional debut in 2005 at Porthouse Theater as Riff in West Side Story.
-During college, he also appeared as Ferdinand in The Tempest for Great Lakes Theater Festival and its sister company, Idaho Shakespeare Festival.
+Gregory made his professional debut in 2005 at Porthouse Theater as Riff in West Side Story.
+During college, he also appeared as Ferdinand in The Tempest for Great Lakes Theater and its sister company, Idaho Shakespeare Festival.

-In 2008, he graduated with a Bachelor of Music in Music Theater from Baldwin-Wallace College (now Baldwin Wallace University).
-The same year, he earned his Equity card while appearing in The Full Monty for the now-defunct American Musical Theater of San Jose.

 David began a two-week stint on ABC's One Life to Live in the summer of 2009.
 He was offered a contract that fall and stayed with the show until its cancellation.
 After One Life to Live ended in 2012, Gregory guest-starred on multiple television series, including a season-long arc on the short-lived NBC series Deception.
-In 2014, he appeared in Hartford Stage's Vanya and Sonia and Masha and Spike, earning a Connecticut Critics Circle Award nomination and gracing the cover of American Theater Magazine in the role the next year.
+In 2014, he appeared in Hartford Stage's Vanya and Sonia and Masha and Spike, earning a Connecticut Critics Circle Award nomination and appearing on the cover of American Theater magazine in the role the next year.

-David's audio Western “Powder Burns” took home the Voice Arts Award for Outstanding Storytelling/Best Performance for an episode dealing with Alzheimer's disease.
+Gregory's audio Western, "Powder Burns," won the Voice Arts Award for Outstanding Storytelling/Best Performance for an episode dealing with Alzheimer's disease.
 John Wesley Shipp and Ed Asner starred opposite Gregory in the episode.
-Western Writers of America hailed the production as “Darn Good Entertainment.
-The Future of Westerns.”
+Western Writers of America hailed the production as "Darn Good Entertainment.
+The Future of Westerns."

-Gregory's play Hank & Jim Build a Plane was work-shopped at The Last Frontier Theater Conference in Valdez, Alaska.
-The comedy follows cinematic legends and best friends Henry Fonda and James Stewart as they reminisce about everything from their days as struggling actors in New York to their detrimental feud over politics and The Hollywood blacklist.
-Gregory signed an option agreement with SunnySpot Productions in May 2019 and work-shopped at Le Petit Théâtre Du Vieux Carré in New Orleans.
+Gregory's play Hank & Jim Build a Plane was workshopped at the Last Frontier Theatre Conference in Valdez, Alaska, and at Le Petit Theatre du Vieux Carre in New Orleans.
+The drama follows Henry Fonda and James Stewart, best friends, movie stars, yet political opposites as they grapple with their differences on the night Henry's daughter Jane takes her famous trip to Vietnam.
+The play has been optioned by Tony Award-winning producers Jack W. Batman and Bruce Robert Harris at SunnySpot Productions in New York.

-Recently, his semi-autobiographical screenplay Christmas on Farewell Avenue won Best Feature Holiday Story at the 2020 Silver State Film Festival.
+In June 2023, Gregory starred as Juror #8 in a sold-out run of Twelve Angry Men at The Powerhouse Theatre in New Canaan, Connecticut.

+Personal life

-David lives and works in New York City, with his wife, Broadway performer Jennifer Noble.
+Gregory lives and works in New York City, with his wife, Broadway performer Jennifer Noble.
 They have been together since college.